jovian-explorer/exo_k/doc/index.rst

 Recent releases
 ===============

+v1.0.2 (June 2021): Adds a few missing dependencies.
+Enables computation of thermal emission spectra with scattering through the two-stream method.
+Enables creating Xtables for a mix of gases (CIA can be added as well).

 v1.0.1 (Jan 2021): Solves a binary/string conversion issue introduced by version 3 of h5py.
 Enables linear interpolation in pressure (default is log).
 Enables creation of